jskulski/tictactoe-in-the-style-of-uncle-bob-colon-i-present-a-ridicously-extensible-implementation/README.md

     game(move, state) -> new state

 get move, check board, compute new state sort of loops.
 It should be possible.

+### Use Boring Technology

+Sort of an afterthought, but I chose to do this (or most of this in php).
+I work in PHP at the moment so it was at hand ([easy](http://www.infoq.com/presentations/Simple-Made-Easy)).

+I want to learn new languages, but for this project, I wanted that not to be a hurdle.
+But it hurts.
+It really, really hurts.
+PHP is boring.
+But [this blog post](http://mcfunley.com/choose-boring-technology) has nice points too.

 ## Notes